wiremock/python-wiremock/docs/quickstart.md

 ## Write your first test with WireMock

-Use the `wm_server` fixture in your tests and make requests against the mock server:
+Use the `wm_server` fixture in your tests and make requests against the mock server.
+Add the following test to the `test.py` file:

 ```python
 def test_get_hello_world(wiremock_server): # (4)